salmallick/salmallick/README.md

 Hello!
 I am a Student at Wayne State University studying Computer Science.

-- :telescope: I’m working as a Software Development Intern and contributing to maintaining and developing IOS applications.
+- :telescope: I worked as a Software Development Intern, contributing to maintaining and developing IOS applications.
+Now I am focusing on doing Self Projects

 - :seedling: Exploring Frontend and Backend work using C++ and Python.